Olduvai domain: 1q21.1 deletion and duplication syndromes

-Olduvai domains are one of the many genetic elements located in the 1q21.1 region, which has a high number of repeated elements and therefore a high tendency towards deletions and duplications.
+Olduvai domains are one of the many genetic elements located in the 1q21.1 region, which has a high number of repeated elements and therefore a high tendency toward deletions and duplications.
 This has led to several conditions that involve this region being identified, including TAR syndrome and the more general classifications of 1q21.1 deletion syndrome and 1q21.1 duplication syndrome.

 Studies of deletions and duplications in the 1q21.1 region have consistently revealed microcephaly in association with deletions and macrocephaly in association with duplications.

 Evolution

 Genome sequences indicate that the Olduvai protein domain first appears as part of the myomegalin gene (PDE4DIP) on chromosome 1q36 in mammals at least 200 million years ago.
-Myomegalin is a paralog (duplicated relative) of CDK5RAP2, a centrosomal protein involved in the cell cycle, of neurons especially, that lacks Olduvai sequences but, when mutated, has been implicated in microcephaly.
-Orthologs of myomegalin can be seen in vertebrates as far back as bony fish, around 450 million years ago, however, the Olduvai domain is not clearly seen until the emergence of mammals.
-The first Olduvai domain located outside of myomegalin is seen approximately 100–150 million years ago, when the domain was included in a duplication and transposition event which created a new gene, NBPF1, which would eventually later give rise to a family of duplicated NBPF genes.
-At least one NBPF gene has been found in Laurasiatherians, Euarchontoglires and elephants (but not other Afrotherians), but not in Xenarthrans (containing sloths).
-It was also found that several rodents, bats and eulipotyphla (containing hedgehogs) had lost the gene.
+Myomegalin is a paralog (duplicated relative) of CDK5RAP2, a centrosomal protein involved in the cell cycle, of neurons especially that lacks Olduvai sequences but, when mutated, has been implicated in microcephaly.
+Orthologs of myomegalin can be seen in vertebrates as far back as bony fish, around 450 million years ago; however, the Olduvai domain is not clearly seen until the emergence of mammals.
+The first Olduvai domain located outside of myomegalin is seen approximately 100–150 million years ago, when the domain was included in a duplication and transposition event that created a new gene, NBPF1, which would eventually later give rise to a family of duplicated NBPF genes.
+At least one NBPF gene has been found in Laurasiatherians, Euarchontoglires, and elephants (but not other Afrotherians), but not in Xenarthrans (containing sloths).
+It was also found that several rodents, bats, and eulipotyphla (containing hedgehogs) had lost the gene.

-It was found in 2012 that the exceptional increase in human Olduvai copy number was a result of multiple duplications within the NBPF genes primarily involving a sequential series of three variants of the domain.
-These three variants were also found in gorilla and chimpanzee genomes but are not repeated in triplet form and are only present in around five copies overall.
-Based on this, the variants were given the names HLS1, HLS2 and HLS3, for human lineage-specific, and together they were named the HLS DUF1220 triplet.
-Hyper-amplification of the triplet resulted in the addition of ~149 copies of Olduvai specifically to the human lineage since its divergence from the genus Pan (chimpanzees and bonobos) approximately 6 million years ago.